Google Sheets MCP server

 Available Tools

-The server provides these tools for interacting with Google Sheets:
+The server provides numerous tools for working with Google Sheets:

-• list_sheets: Lists all sheets within a spreadsheet
+• list_sheets: Lists all sheets in a spreadsheet

 • create_sheet: Adds a new sheet to a spreadsheet

-• share_spreadsheet: Shares a spreadsheet with specified users and roles
+• share_spreadsheet: Shares a spreadsheet with specific users

 Example Prompts